Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

 \subsubsection{Data collection agent (DCA)}

-A DCA is a self-built software application deployed across the network equipment.
-This software is developed to extract or generate data from a function or interface that is not readily available and is considered important for the implementation of one or a set of use cases.
+A DCA is a self-built software application deployed across network equipment.
+It is developed to extract or generate data from a function or interface that is not readily available and is considered important for implementing one or more use cases.